 We watch the Times Square Ball Drop and do our own countdown to the new year!

 New Year’s Party Snack

-No new year’s party is complete without food.
+No New Year’s party is complete without food.
 If we didn’t have food, Martha Stewart would be so sad.
-So of course we make a Happy New Year snack to recreate the big ball drop!
+So, of course, we make a Happy New Year snack to recreate the big ball drop!
 We use a cupcake, a coffee stirrer, and doughnut holes.
-Sometimes you get lucky and the “ball” even slides down just like the real ball drop!
+Sometimes, you get lucky, and the “ball” even slides down like the real ball drop!

 New Year’s Adjectives

 And finally, we make our class promise.
 We share everything we promise to do to make the new year awesome.
-At the end, we all sign our names and we display our class promise as a reminder of how awesome we are and how awesome we can be!
+At the end, we all sign our names and display our class promise as a reminder of how awesome we are and can be!